 You will remember that a few months ago we told you that we were moving to the most southerly town in Italy called Melito di Porto Salvo.
 Now that the dust has settled, we thought it would be a good idea to give you a …

 There have been a lack of posts on here recently, but I have been busy with things in the background.
 We’re moving to Melito!

 If you’ve read our previous posts you will remember that we said that we couldn’t visit the many vineyards around where we live because we had to use public transport.

 In my last post we told you all about the beautiful town of Castell’Arquato.
 Now, in the second part of my post I’ll tell you about the second reason we visited, which was the Monterosso Val d’Arda Wine Festival!

-However, one of the places we can reach by local bus is Castell’Arquato, which is breathtakingly beautiful.
+One of the places we can reach by local bus is Castell’Arquato, which is breathtakingly beautiful.
 It also has the added advantage of being in middle of a large wine producing region.